 - Delta SkyMiles® Platinum Business American Express Card — Welcome Offer: Earn 60,000 bonus miles, 5,000 Medallion® Qualification Miles (MQMs), and a $100 statement credit after spending $3,000 in purchases on your new Card in your first 3 months.

 - Delta SkyMiles® Reserve American Express Card — Earn 50,000 Bonus Miles and 10,000 Medallion® Qualification Miles (MQMs) after you spend $3,000 in purchases on your new Card in your first 3 months.

 - Delta SkyMiles® Reserve Business American Express Card — Earn 60,000 bonus miles, 10,000 Medallion® Qualification Miles (MQMs), and a $100 statement credit after spending $4,000 in purchases on your new Card in your first 3 months.

 If you already hold a Delta Amex card, that doesn’t stop you from applying for other cards in the Delta family of cards.
 Outside of Amex’s standard application restrictions, nothing is preventing you from holding multiple Delta Amex cards.

-Another popular destination for U.S. holidaymakers, Cancún is home to a vast array of resorts, stunning beaches, and a tropical nightlife that can lead to one too many cocktails if you’re easily led astray.
-Direct awards from Atlanta to Cancún will set you back 54,000 miles round-trip, but if you don't mind taking the longer route you can get round-trip flights in first-class for as low as 47,000 miles.
+A popular destination for U.S. vacationers, Cancún is home to a vast array of resorts, stunning beaches, and a tropical nightlife that can lead to one too many cocktails if you’re easily led astray.
+Prices vary depending on your departure airport and dates.
+However, you can find roundtrip flights all the way from Seattle (SEA) to Cancun (CUN) for as few as 30,000 miles:

 - Delta Flash Sale to Portland and Seattle